Running Shoes VS Hiking Boots

 As far as how light your backpack should be before you can safely switch to running shoes, there’s really no magic number.
 It’s totally a personal preference thing.

-Hiking lighter has TONS of great benefits, starting with simply enjoying the wilderness more, so I recommend lightening your backpack no matter what footwear you plan on using.
-If you're looking to pack lighter, check out my CleverHiker Gear Guide, which features all my favorite equipment.
+That said, hiking lighter has TONS of great benefits, starting with simply enjoying the wilderness more, so I recommend lightening your backpack no matter what footwear you plan on using.
+If you’re new to going light, I recommend reading through our Ultralight Backpacking Basics post for tips.
+Then, head over to our CleverHiker Gear Guide, which features all of our favorite equipment.

-I personally will never go back to hiking boots for backpacking.
+While I do use them for the occasional day hike (especially in soggy weather), I personally will probably never go back to hiking boots for backpacking.
 I hiked the 2,650-mile PCT in trail runners and never once did I wish that I had a pair of boots.

 I summited snowy mountains, forded icy rivers, crossed miles of snow-covered trail, navigated massive scree fields, and hiked for weeks in the rain.
 I did all those things in running shoes and I’d still do it the exact same way.

-Switching from boots to shoes is a big change that many hikers worry about.
+Switching from boots to trail runners is a big change that many hikers worry about.
 So test it out, just like you would with any other modification to your backpacking routine.

 Pack up a full bag and head out for a long day hike in your area.
-You might love running shoes immediately or it might take some time to get used to, but in the end your feet will definitely thank you for it.
+You might love running shoes immediately or they might take some time to get used to, but in the end, your feet will definitely thank you for it.

 Join in on the conversation by filling out the comment box below.
 Have you made the switch to running shoes?
 Did it work out?
 Do you have any good tips to share?
 Or maybe you’re a staunch supporter of boots?
 If so, let me know why.
 I’m always interested in hearing other opinions.